 After Your Epidural Catheter Is Placed

-You will receive information about using patient-controlled analgesia (PCA) from your doctor or nurse.
-A pain specialist will see you every day after your surgery.
-He or she will check your pain level and check your epidural catheter.
-He or she will adjust your pain medication and/or your catheter to keep you comfortable.Back to top
+Your healthcare provider will give you our Patient-Controlled Analgesia (PCA) resource, which explains how you can give yourself pain medication through your epidural catheter.
+A doctor or nurse practitioner will see you every day after your surgery.
+They will check your pain level and your epidural catheter and will adjust your pain medication, your catheter, or both, to keep you comfortable.Back to top